VaYU has a unique curriculum for the Master of Science (Yoga) delivered in four semesters.

 A mandatory Personal Contact Program (PCP) in the first and third semester is the highlight of the program with face-to-face hands-on training.
 PCP is a physical gathering of students to obtain deeper training on certain aspects of Yoga in Asanas (physical postures), Kriyas (purification techniques), Mudras (hand gestures), Bandhas (locks), and Pranayama (control of vital energy through breathing), and Meditation.

-PCP is usually offered at the main campus in Los Angeles, USA, but might be offered across VaYU satellite campuses across the US, Asia (China, Japan, Singapore, and Bengaluru, India) depending on student demand and faculty availability.
+PCP is usually offered at the main campus in Norwalk (near Los Angeles), USA, but might be offered across VaYU satellite campuses across the US, Asia (China, Japan, Singapore, and Bengaluru, India) depending on student demand and faculty availability.
 PCP locations are announced early during the semesters it is required.

 Program Highlights